Insulin degludec

+Medical uses

+Insulin degludec is indicated to improve glycemic control in people with diabetes.

+In a meta-analysis involving data from 3 randomized controlled trials having 1171 patients, thrice weekly insulin degludec had similar efficacy as daily insulin glargine injections with regards to the fasting blood glucose reduction, having similar safety and risk of low blood glucose (hypoglycaemia) profile.
+However the overall HbA1c reduction with thrice weekly insulin degludec injection was marginally lower than that of daily insulin glargine injections.
+Hence thrice weekly degludec injections can be considered in extremely needle prick phobic patients as a choice for basal insulin therapy.

 Side effects

 A significant side effect of insulin therapy is hypoglycemia.
 A meta-analysis of clinical trials published in July 2012 found 39 to 47.9 events of hypoglycemia (defined as blood glucose <56 mg/dL) per patient year, with higher rates in the more concentrated degludec formulation.
 Rates of nocturnal hypoglycemia ranged from 3.7 to 5.1 events per patient year.
-A more recent Cochrane systematic review found there was no significant differences in rates of diurnal, nocturnal hypoglycemia or any other studies outcomes when using insulin degludec as compared to insulin glargine, insulin detemir and NPH insulin for the management of type I Diabetes in neither adults nor children.
+A more recent Cochrane systematic review found there was no significant differences in rates of diurnal, nocturnal hypoglycemia or any other studies outcomes when using insulin degludec as compared to insulin glargine, insulin detemir and NPH insulin for the management of type 1 diabetes in either adults or children.

 Pharmacology

 Mechanism of action

 Insulin degludec is an ultra-long acting insulin that, unlike insulin glargine, is active at a physiologic pH.
 The addition of hexadecanedioic acid via an amide linkage to lysine at the B29 position allows for the formation of multi-hexamers in subcutaneous tissues.
 This allows for the formation of a subcutaneous depot that results in slow insulin release into the systemic circulation.